Learning Goals and Success Criteria- link with Term planner, but are more important as all the assessment will draw from these goals and criteria

 Practice exam TWO.
 We will do this in class in 50 mins or odd.
 Then we will go through the answers below.

-Student Experiment Assignment - Not available yet.
-Here is an electronic copy you can get your tables from.
+Student Experiment Assignment - An electronic copy you can get your tables from.
 You need to write your own report, but can steal some structure from this.

 Some practice of the basics.